StackStorm-Exchange/stackstorm-github/README.md

 * ``user`` - GitHub Username (only for use with ``get_traffic_stats`` and ``get_clone_stats`` actions).
 * ``password`` - GitHub Password (only for use with ``get_traffic_stats`` and ``get_clone_stats`` actions).

-Keep in mind that even thought actions which operate on public repositories don't require authentication token you are still encouraged to supply one because unauthenticated requests have a very low rate limit.
+Keep in mind that even though actions which operate on public repositories don't require an authentication token, you are still encouraged to supply one because unauthenticated requests have a very low rate limit.

 **Note** : When modifying the configuration in `/opt/stackstorm/configs/` please
            remember to tell StackStorm to load these new values by running `st2ctl reload --register-configs`

-## Obtaining Authentication Token
+## Obtaining an Authentication Token

-To obtain authentication token, follow the instructions on the [Creating an access token for command-line use](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) page.
+To obtain an authentication token, follow the instructions on the [Creating an access token for command-line use](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) page.